ctuning/ck-wa/README.md

 Note, that results for the same workload will be currently rewritten in ''wa-result''.
 Later we plan to add statistical analysis of multiple results.

-You can also browse results in a user-friendy way via web-based WA dashboard:
+You can also browse results in a user-friendly way via web-based WA dashboard:
 ```
  $ ck dashboard wa
 ```